arezoomontazeri/ansible_madule/README.md

-# ansible_module
+# ansible_modules
-examples for most of useful module in ansible
+examples for most of useful modules in ansible.